UPS Logo

 UPS Emblem

-The designers opted for a modified version of FF Dax, which served as the basis for the customized UPS Sans typeface.
-The branded palette has moved into a simple scheme – without gradients and gloss.
-The emblem now has a warm yellow and chocolate brown.
+Designers chose a modified version of FF Dax, which served as the basis for the adapted font UPS Sans.
+The corporate palette moved to a simple scheme – without gradients and gloss.
+The emblem now has warm yellow and chocolate-brown colors.

 UPS color codes

-The 1916 logo signified speed and reliability because it featured an eagle flying with a bundle against a shield.
-The 1937 emblem represents the abbreviation UPS, derived from the full name of the United Parcel Services company.
+The 1916 logo symbolized speed and reliability, as it depicted an eagle flying with a bundle against a shield.
+The 1937 emblem represents the UPS acronym, formed from the company’s full name, United Parcel Services.

-After 42 years of using the bow-tied parcel logo, UPS redesigned it to showcase seriousness and enhanced service.
-So the company wanted to show a huge coverage of types of delivery, not just standard (with parcels).
+After 42 years of using the logo with the bow-tied parcel, UPS changed its design to demonstrate seriousness and a high level of service.
+Thus, the company wanted to show the vast range of delivery types, not just standard (with parcels).

-James Casey designed the very first logo (with an eagle).
-The modern version was created by the designer Paul Rand.
-He put just one version on the customer’s table, saying, “That’s it.”
+James Casey developed the very first logo (with the eagle).
+Designer Paul Rand created the modern version.
+He presented only one version to the client, saying: “That’s it.”

 Can I use the UPS logo on my website?

-UPS freely provides users with a sign with the words Authorized Shipping Outlet for their websites and signage.
-Otherwise, special permission is required with the right to use a limited number of logos for business purposes.
+UPS freely provides users with the Authorized Shipping Outlet sign for their websites and signs.
+Otherwise, special permission is required to use a limited number of logos for business purposes.

 Video